 Handover

 The third step is for the employee to hand over their responsibilities and knowledge to their team or successor before leaving.
-This would ensure that any ongoing projects remain undisturbed and at least the knowledge gaps are minimised.
+This process ensures ongoing projects continue smoothly while minimizing knowledge gaps.

 Best Practices: